Net Neutrality Resolution Expected To Pass Senate, But Still Has An Uphill Battle

 The U.S. Senate is expected to vote on a resolution bringing back net neutrality regulations at 3 p.m.
-Eastern time today, although it is unlikely that the U.S. House will take up the measure before the end of this term or win approval from President Trump should it clear both chambers.
+Eastern time today, although it is unlikely that the U.S. House will take up the measure before the end of this term, or win approval from President Trump, should it clear both chambers.

 In an open meeting that was interrupted by a bomb threat on December 14, 2017, the Republican majority on the Federal Communications Commission voted to repeal net neutrality in an order called “Restoring Internet Freedom.”
 The regulation is scheduled to officially end on June 11.